MADD: Fewer than half of drunk driving arrests in study's SC counties ended in DUI convictions - South Carolina Radio Network

-A new study released by the group Mothers Against Drunk Driving found that each South Carolina county it reviewed either dismissed or pleaded down more than half of the DUI cases the past two years.
+A new study released by the group Mothers Against Drunk Driving found that each South Carolina county it reviewed either dismissed or pleaded down more than half of its DUI cases the past two years.

 The study released this week found that, among arrests from January 2016 to May 2017, only 42 percent of the concluded Greenville County cases ended with a conviction for DUI or similar charge.
 Another 47 percent were pleaded down to a lesser charge, often reckless driving.
 In Richland County, the numbers were 48 percent for each category.
 In Pickens County, the conviction rate was only 36 percent but the report noted there had only been slightly more than two dozen cases.